pedrocu/pedrocu.github.io/docs/Weekly_Update.md

 6. What were the processes you used last week; how can you make the process work better?
    - This week was all about reusing the previous materials (objects) I created earlier, so the effort of getting those in a stable working environment has been paying off
-   - I took some risks investing in the basic tab and data objects and getting them general enough that they could be reused with small modifications and all the data could be quickly and efficently saved.
+   - I took some risks investing in the basic tab and data objects and getting them general enough that they could be reused with small modifications and all the data could be quickly and efficiently saved.
 That has paid off well.
    - I am now looking at the objects and their use and I can see some redundancy in how the code is now fleshing out.
-I have convinced myself, some redundancy is OK and can be cleaned up latter with some refactoring of the code.
-There is a time to build and invest and then their is a time for things to develop in the context of use and learning.
+I have convinced myself; some redundancy is OK and can be cleaned up later with some refactoring of the code.
+There is a time to build and invest and then there is a time for things to develop in the context of use and learning.
 I'm happy where the code is at, more improvements will always be possible.